martaGG/S2D2_R/README.md

 If float, user supplied value (in percentage) required for structure retrieval If empty or invalid, default strict value, 99.85 (>3 sigma).
 ## Output
--Console outputs some values of variables and status -Ascii file named as the input file with the extension .out containing the coordinates of each star in the region (in the  user supplied values) and an additional column with an integer representing the number of substructure assigned.
+- Console outputs some values of variables and status
+- Ascii file named as the input file with the extension .out containing the coordinates of each star in the region (in the  user supplied values) and an additional column with an integer representing the number of substructure assigned.
 Indexes follow the R convention,so the value 0 represents noise stars (those not assigned to any cluster).

--pdf file named as the input file with the extension .pdf with a plot of the region where:
+- pdf file named as the input file with the extension .pdf with a plot of the region where:
   - grey stars are noise.
   - stars in significant structures are overplotted in colour.
 Each nest will be plotted in a different colour taken from a viridis colour table with as many different shades as NESTs, so the specific colours will depend on the amount of structures retrieved.

 ## Requirements
 R with libraries:
-	-fpc
-	-astrolibR
-	-stats
-	-viridis
+	- fpc
+	- astrolibR
+	- stats
+	- viridis
 ## Description

 ### 2D